Google apologizes for Google Home outage in mass email

 - rishi, on behalf of the Google Home team

 The outage, which appeared to be worldwide and also affected Chromecast streaming sticks, began early Wednesday morning.
-Google told CNET that afternoon that it had identified a fix, which would begin rolling out automatically over the next several hours.
+Google told CNET that afternoon that it'd identified a fix, which would begin rolling out automatically over the next several hours.

 Discuss: Google apologizes for Google Home outage in mass email